Cyber Security = Digital Armor

 Protects Sensitive Client Data

-As a CPA firm, you handle sensitive financial information.
+You may handle sensitive financial information.
 Strong cybersecurity measures protect this data from unauthorized access, theft, or loss, ensuring clients' private information is safe from cybercriminals.

 Maintains Compliance